elastic/rally-eventdata-track/README.md

 Apart from that, the master branch is always considered to be compatible with the Elasticsearch master branch.

 To specify the version to check against, add `--distribution-version` when running Rally.
-It it is not specified, Rally assumes that you want to benchmark against the Elasticsearch master version.
+If the version is not specified, Rally assumes that you want to benchmark against the Elasticsearch master version.

 Example: If you want to benchmark Elasticsearch 6.2.4, run the following command: